-Daniel shared that he’s doing a lot of mastermind’s now.
-So, they just launched an entire new kind of content strategy around building a mastermind, what they look like and really a virtual mastermind.
-So, being in conversation with people, your peers and really helping them grow and they’re in the process right now of doing an initial call mastermind to augment their customer experience.
+Daniel shared that he’s doing a lot of masterminds now.
+So, they just launched an entirely new kind of content strategy around building a mastermind, what they look like, and really a virtual mastermind.
+So, being in conversation with people, your peers, and really helping them grow and they’re in the process right now of doing an initial call mastermind to augment their customer experience.
 So, because they’re on a customer experience podcast, he thought this would be an interesting example.

 They’ll pull 10 customers together, for instance, brand new customers, and then ask them how it’s going and then add value to them and teaching them, “Hey, this is the system that you need, or here’s an example of somebody else who’s tried to do that.
 And here’s one that failed and here’s one that succeeded.”

 And so, the job is to give people a bit of peer accountability, as well as a peer group to bounce ideas off of, but as well as just having a safe place to discuss obstacles and how to remove them and how to really grow and scale.